Want to become plastic-free in HK?

 You shouldn’t put your health at risk.
 If you need medicine and it comes in a plastic bottle, don’t hesitate.

-You don’t need to go plastic free immediately.
-The first step is becoming aware of the issues surrounding the use of plastic items and then move towards a more mindful lifestyle.
+You don’t need to go plastic-free immediately.
+The first step is becoming aware of the issues surrounding the use of plastic items and then moving towards a more mindful lifestyle.

 4 key benefits of striving towards a zero-waste lifestyle